 Genetic testing may be offered or ordered to determine if your cancer is due to an inherited genetic mutation.

 Finally, before starting chemotherapy, a test to determine your risk of recurrence may be ordered.
 The most common tests, Oncotype, Mammaprint and Mammastrat, involve examining a piece of the patient’s tumor to estimate the risk of recurrence if no additional treatment (beyond surgery) is received.
 These tests provide guidance on whether chemotherapy should be recommended.

 We know that any type of testing can make you anxious and stressed.
 This is normal.
-Know that these tests help to determine whether you have breast cancer and, if so, what the best treatment is for your particular situation.
+Know that these tests help to determine whether you have the disease and, if so, the best breast cancer treatment plan for your particular situation.
 We can offer support to help you cope with testing anxiety: